unicode-org/icu4x/ffi/wasm/docs/locale_ffi.rst

         Construct an :js:class:`ICU4XLocale` from an locale identifier.
 See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.from_bytes>`__ for more information.

+    .. js:staticfunction:: create_en()

+        Construct an :js:class:`ICU4XLocale` for the English language.

+    .. js:staticfunction:: create_bn()

+        Construct an :js:class:`ICU4XLocale` for the Bangla language.

     .. js:function:: clone()

         Clones the :js:class:`ICU4XLocale`.
 See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html>`__ for more information.